pybamm-team/PyBaMM/README.md

 pybamm.print_citations()
 ```

 to the end of your script.
-This will print bibtex information to the terminal; passing a filename to `print_citations` will print the bibtex information to the specified file instead.
+This will print BibTeX information to the terminal; passing a filename to `print_citations` will print the BibTeX information to the specified file instead.
 A list of all citations can also be found in the [citations file](https://github.com/pybamm-team/PyBaMM/blob/develop/pybamm/CITATIONS.txt).
 In particular, PyBaMM relies heavily on [CasADi](https://web.casadi.org/publications/).
 See [CONTRIBUTING.md](https://github.com/pybamm-team/PyBaMM/blob/develop/CONTRIBUTING.md#citations) for information on how to add your own citations when you contribute.

 ## 🛠️ Contributing to PyBaMM